Former Assistant Softball Coach (July 2025-June 2026)

 College(s): Furman University/University of Oklahoma

-Riley Ludlam is in her first season as an assistant coach at Dodge City for the softball program.
-She comes to Dodge City after wrapping up her college play career a few seasons ago and spending last year as a student assistant at the University of Oklahoma.
+Riley Ludlam spent one season as an assistant coach at Dodge City for the softball program.
+She came to Dodge City after wrapping up her college play career a few seasons ago and spending last year as a student assistant at the University of Oklahoma.

 Ludlam spent the 2025 season on staff as a student coach at OU, helping the team to a 52-9 record, Southeastern Conference regular season and tournament titles.
 Her time as a student coach at OU follows her playing for the Sooners during the 2024 season, when she transferred from Furman University and was part of the Sooners' eighth national title, as the team went 59-7 and 22-5 in the Big 12, winning the NCAA National Title.
 During the 2024 season with OU, she hit .318 with 21 hits and 20 RBI in 49 games, including 21 starts.